Speak to a local memory care advisor 24/7: (888) 595-9951 Sponsored Ad

 The elevated cost of memory care reflects the additional staffing, training, and security measures required to provide a safe and supportive environment for residents with cognitive impairments.
 Families should carefully evaluate their loved one's needs and budget to select the most appropriate senior living option.

-Located at 191 Ben Hill Road, inside 30286 zip code area in Upson county, Keadle House offers dementia and Alzheimer’s care to Thomaston, GA senior citizens and offers services like care focused on residents’ abilities, home-like community rooms that promote socialization and aid with dining and meal choices.
-Keadle House contains a total of 4 memory care units.
+Located at 2506 Barnesville, inside 30286 zip code area in Upson county, Shaver House offers dementia and Alzheimer’s care to Thomaston, GA seniors with Alzheimer’s and dementia and offers services like secure walking paths and courtyard, regular checks for weight loss and gain and excellent caregiver-to-resident ratio.
+Shaver House provides a total of 4 Alzheimer’s and memory care units.

-Seniors with Alzheimer’s or dementia looking for memory care in Thomaston, Georgia will find Thomaston Manor, a memory care facility situated at 409 West Gordon Street in 30286 zip code area that offers services such as management of medication, assistance with choosing and putting on clothes and help during meal times.
-Thomaston Manor can provide care to up to 12 seniors.
+Senior citizens looking for memory care in Thomaston, Georgia will find Thomaston Manor, a memory care community located at 409 West Gordon Street in 30286 zip code area that provides services like care plans that promote independence, help with grooming and getting dressed and help during meal times.
+Thomaston Manor can provide care to up to 12 senior citizens.

 When considering how to pay for memory care in Barnesville, Georgia, it's essential to understand the role Medicare plays in covering these costs.
 Medicare generally does not cover the full cost of memory care facilities or assisted living services, which focus on long-term care for individuals with Alzheimer’s disease or other forms of dementia.
 However, it may cover certain healthcare services that a resident in memory care might need, such as doctor visits, hospital stays, and short-term skilled nursing care following a hospital discharge.
 For residents in Barnesville, it’s crucial to combine Medicare with other payment strategies tailored to local resources.